General Requirements for Master of Arts Degree Programs

 All graduate students (regardless of academic track or program option) must successfully complete an initial 6-week graduate summer session on either the Vermont or California campus before establishing their candidacy for the MA degree.

-Note: We accept applications for the graduate summer program on a rolling basis, but in order to request materials and help students prepare for the visa process, those applying to the summer program followed by the academic year abroad must submit an application by May 1.
+Note: We accept applications to the graduate summer program on a rolling basis, but in order to request materials and help students prepare for the visa process, those applying to the summer program followed by the academic year abroad must submit an application by May 1.
 Applicants for the year abroad must also have a passport that is valid for at least six months after the end date of the program.

 Is the 6-Week Graduate Program For Me? >>